-The engineering and material quality of bulthaup b3 was the perfect partner to the original architecture within their home.
+The engineering and material quality of bulthaup b3 was the perfect partner to the original architecture within the home.

 The property had suffered from less than sensitive adaptations over the decades which our client was dedicated to resolving.
-The kitchen space itself included several challenges; a north facing room which had previously been two small rooms now left with multiple doorways, windows and pathways.
+The kitchen space itself included several challenges; a north-facing room which had previously been two small rooms now with multiple doorways, windows and pathways.

-We had to address access to a generous walk-in pantry which was to the left of the window.
-This was preventing use of the full side wall to create the run of tall units to house the appliances required.
+We had to address access to a generous walk-in pantry which was to the left of the window preventing use of the full sidewall to create the full run of tall units to house the appliances required.

 To achieve this, we created a pocket door at the end of the tall run of units which you walk through then turn into the ‘secret pantry’.
-We suggested this hidden room should be dark and dramatic and used the bulthaup b3 aluminium grey wall panel system, with integrated shelves and hanging elements.
-Dark grey tinted mirror to one full wall gives the subtle illusion of more space.
+We suggested this hidden room should be dark and dramatic and used bulthaup b3 aluminium grey wall panel system with integrated shelves and hanging elements together with dark grey tinted mirror cladding one full wall giving the subtle illusion of more space.

-The island, designed to incorporate key appliances, workspace and space for seating, includes the revolutionary BORA professional induction cooktop with integrated extractor, Quooker Fusion boiling water tap and Fisher & Paykel 90cm dishwasher drawer all contributing to a highly efficient and social activity space.
+The island, designed to incorporate key appliances, workspace and space for seating, includes the BORA professional induction cooktop with integrated extractor, Quooker boiling water tap and Fisher & Paykel 90cm dishwasher drawer to make a highly efficient main activity space.

-To create a calm, inviting space, we carefully selected and layered tones and textures, introducing warmth to the north facing room.
+To create a calm, inviting space, we carefully selected and layered tones and textures to introduce warmth to the north facing room.

-Interestingly, we were able to use a matt laminate in light cool toned Platinum as the predominant finish to push back the walls and create a sense of space.
-To introduce depth, this was partnered with an island in a darker grey aluminium.
+Interestingly, we were able to use the light cool matt laminate finish Platinum as the predominant finish to push back the walls and create a sense of space.
+To introduce depth, this was partnered with an island in the darker grey aluminium.
 The elegant sheen of the metal finish takes on different tones, responding beautifully to the changing light throughout the day and evening.

-Additional elements of warmth were added in the form of the 9cm thick solid walnut bar top and through the natural tones of the flooring tile.
+Additional elements of warmth were added in the form of the 90mm thick solid walnut bar top and through the natural tones of the flooring tile.

-Further touches of luxury are provided by the smaller details chosen by our client who appreciates the personal enjoyment of using their bulthaup kitchen.
-These include, bulthaup walnut drawers with the beauty of their dovetail joints and prism system, and the Gaggenau baking stone which heats up to 300 degrees meaning our client can enjoy homemade stone baked pizza and breads in the comfort of their own home!
+Touches of luxury are provided by the smaller details chosen by our client who appreciates the personal enjoyment of using their bulthaup kitchen.
+These include bulthaup walnut drawers with the beauty of dovetail joints and prism system and the Gaggenau baking stone which heats up to 300 degrees meaning our client can enjoy stone-baked pizza and breads in the comfort of their own home!